 The Statement of Comprehensive Income is set out on page 10.
-The Directors do not propose the payment of a dividend for the year (2021: £Nil).
+The Directors do not propose a dividend for the year (2021: £ Nil).

 REPORT OF THE DIRECTORS (continued) For the year ended 30 September 2022

 Directors

 The Directors of the Company during the year and to the date of this report are detailed below.